 Has anyone ever referred to you as a hoarder?
 Do you take offense?
 Maybe you just thought that you were sometimes just a little bit disorganized.
 But to tell you the truth, hoarding goes a lot further than just having some extra things lying around.
 Did you know that around 4 percent of Americans have issues with hoarding?
 It can be considered a pretty serious disorder.
 But if you thought you were just a bit of a pack rat, and others consider you a hoarder, maybe it is time you learned the difference.
-In the following post, the team at Oceanside junk removal will help you learn how to declutter your home, and your mind.
+In the following post, the team at Long Island junk removal will help you learn how to declutter your home, and your mind.
 Here are some signs that you might actually be a hoarder.

 1. You Keep Buying Things You Simply Don’t Need

 Many people who are hoarders will buy items that they feel that they need in the moment.
 In other words, it provides a sense of instant gratification.
 People buy an item because it creates a sense of peace and joy, but that feeling doesn’t last very long.
 The purchase feels so right in the moment but then the item just gets tossed onto the pile of all the other prized possessions that you haven’t seen in years.
 Shopping like this can quickly become a habit, and one that can be difficult to break.